Fractional-order Spiking Neural Network: Implementation Details, Dataset Specifics and More Experiments

 \subsubsection{Graph Learning Tasks.}

 \textbf{Datasets \& Baselines.} Our experiments evaluate model performance on a diverse collection of graph-structured datasets spanning multiple domains, following standard preprocessing protocols in geometric deep learning, with their detailed statistics summarized in Table~\ref{tab:dataset_statistics}.
-Specifically, Node Classification (NC) is performed with SGCN and DRSGNN on Cora, Citeseer, Pubmed, Photo, Computers, and ogbn-arxiv.
-MSG-based models are evaluated on Computers, Photo, CS, and Physics.
-Additionally, we conduct Link Prediction (LP) experiments with MSG-based methods on the same datasets, with results presented in the following section.
+Specifically, node classification is performed with SGCN and DRSGNN on Cora, Citeseer, Pubmed, Photo, Computers, and ogbn-arxiv.
+Additionally, we conduct link prediction experiments with MSG-based methods \citep{sun2024spiking} on Computers, Photo, CS, and Physics, with results presented in the following section \cref{sec.linkp}.

-\textbf{Training\& Inference settings.} For node classification (NC) tasks based on SGCN and DRSGNN, we use Poisson encoding to generate spike data following a Poisson distribution.
+\textbf{Training\& Inference settings.} For node classification tasks based on SGCN and DRSGNN, we use Poisson encoding to generate spike data following a Poisson distribution.
 The number of timesteps $N$ is set to 100, and the batch size is set to 32.
 The dataset is divided into training, validation, and test sets in the ratio of \(0.7, 0.2\) and \(0.1\).
-Additionally, for experiments based on DRSGNN, we set the dimension of the positional encoding to 32 and adopt the Laplacian eigenvectors (LSPE)~\cite{dwivedi2023benchmarking} or random walk (RWPE)~\cite{dwivedi2021graph} method.
-For NC and link Prediction (LP) taskes on MSG, we follow the experimental settings described in the original MSG paper.
+Additionally, for experiments based on DRSGNN, we set the dimension of the positional encoding to 32 and adopt the Laplacian eigenvectors (LSPE)~\citep{dwivedi2023benchmarking} or random walk (RWPE)~\citep{dwivedi2021graph} method.
+For link prediction tasks on MSG, we follow the experimental settings described in the original MSG paper.
 Specifically, we use IF neurons and the Lorentz model, set the dimension of the representation space to 32, and configure the timesteps to \([5, 15]\).
-The optimizer used is Adam, with an intial learning rate of 0.001.
+The optimizer used is Adam, with an initial learning rate of 0.001.
 All experiments are independently run 20 times, with the mean and standard deviation reported.

+\textbf{Selection of Different $\alpha$ Values.} \cref{tab:alpha_gnn} shows the parameter $\alpha$ we chose in the graph learning tasks.
+The corresponding results are shown in~\cref{NC_SGCN}.